audio-captioning/clotho-dataloader/README.md

 # Clotho data handling

-Welcome to Clotho data loader repository.
+Welcome to Clotho data handling repository.
 This repository has the necessary code for using the DataLoader class from PyTorch package (`torch.utils.data.dataloader.DataLoader`) with the Clotho dataset.